-(h) The payment of the money into court, as hereinbefore provided for, shall not discharge the plaintiff from liability to keep the said fund full and without discinutions, but each money shall be and remain, as to all arcidents, deficientions, or other contingencies (as between the parties to the proceeding), at the risk of the plaintiff, and shall so remain until the amount of the compensation or dimingers is finally settled by judicial determination, and until the court awards the money, or such part thereof as shall be determined apon, to the cefundant, and until he is authorized or required by rule of court to take it.
-If, for any reason, the money shall at any time he lost, or otherwise abstracted or withdrawn, through no fault of the defendant, the court shall require the plaintif to make and keep the sum good at all times until the litigation is faulty brought to an end, and until paid over or made payable to the defendant by order of court, as above provided.
-The court shall order the money to be deposited in the State Treasury, unless the plaintiff requests the court to order deposit in the county treasury, in which case the court shall order deposit in the State Treasury, it shall be the duty of the State Treasurer to recive all such moneys, duly receipt for, and to safely keep the same in the Condemnation Deposits Fund, which fund is hereby created in the State Treasury and for such duty he shall be liable to the plaintiff upon his official bond.
-Money in the Condemnation Deposits Fund may be invested and reinvested in any scennities described in Section 16430; Government Code, or deposited in banks as provided in Chapter 4 (commencing with Section 16500) of Part 2 of Division 4 of Title 2, Government Code.
-The Pooled Money Investment Board shall designate at least once a month the amount of money available in the fund for investment in scentifies or deposit in bank accounts; and the type of investment or deposit and shall so arrange the investment or deposit program that funds will be available for the immediate payment of any court order or decree.
-Immediately after such designation the Pressurer shall invest or make deposits in hank necessats in accordance with the designations.
+(h) The payment of the money into court, as hereinbefore provided for, shall not discharge the plaintiff from liability to keep the said fund fall and without diminution; but such money shall be and remain; as to all accidents, defaleations, or other contingencies (as between the parties to the proceeding); at the risk of the plaintiff, and shall so remain until the amount of the compensation or damages is finally settled by indicial determination, and until the court awards the money; or such part thereof as shall be determined upon: to the defendant, and until he is authorized or received by rule of court to take it.
+If, for any reason, the money shall at any time be lost, or otherwise abstracted or withdrawn, through no fault of the defendant, the court shall require the plaintif to make and keep the sum good at all times until the litigation is finally brought to an end, and until paid over or made payable to the defendant by order of court, as above provided.
+The court shall order the money to be deposited in the State Treasury, unless the plaintiff requests the court to order deposit in the county treasury; in which case the court shall order deposit in the county treasury.
+If the court orders deposit in the State Treasury, it shall be the duty of the State Treasurer to recive all such moneys, duly receipt for, and to safely keep the same in the Condemnation Deposits Fund, which fund is hereby created in the State Treasury and for such duty he shall be liable to the plaintiff upon his official bond.
+Money in the Condemnation Deposits Fund may be invested and reinvested in any securities described in Section 16430, Government Code, or deposited in banks as provided in Chapter 4 (commencing with Section 16500) of Part 2 of Division 4 of Title 2, Government Code.
+The Pooled Money Investment Board shall designate at least once a month the amount of money available in the fund for investment in securities or deposit in bank accounts, and the type of investment or deposit and shall so arrange the investment or deposit program that funds will be available for the immediate payment of any court order or decree: Immediately after such designation the Treasurer shall invest or make deposits in bank accounts in accordance with the designations.